 2 – What will the time investment be?

 It’s tempting to imagine that the perfect idea for your brand will come like a lightning bolt, in a moment of sudden inspiration.
-But the truth is, creating a visual identity that truly represents your company requires time, care, and space to mature.
+But in practice, creating a visual identity is not lightning-fast; it is a process that requires time.
 To give you an idea, a complete Beloved Brand project takes, on average, three months from start to final delivery.
 And that’s because it’s what we do every day, with total focus on it.
 Now imagine fitting this dedication into an already busy routine: taking care of products or services, thinking about sales, responding to customers, dealing with bureaucracy, among other tasks.
 We know how intense an entrepreneurial routine can be.
 That’s why it’s worth reflecting carefully: do you have the available time to dive into this process with the attention it deserves?
-If it’s not possible right now, that’s okay too.
-Maybe it’s a good idea to seek support or rethink the deadlines.
-The most important thing is that the creation of your brand is something light and meaningful, not just another source of stress amidst so many demands.
+Perhaps it’s time to seek support.
+The most important thing is that building your brand does not become yet another source of stress amid so many demands.

 The story of Piece of Paper illustrates this well.
 This fine stationery company, which creates handmade notebooks with the utmost care, started with a brand developed by the partners themselves.
-It was a simple design, made with the knowledge they had available.
 But when the time came to open the first physical store, they realized that the visual identity didn’t reflect the delicacy and value of the products.
 That’s when we developed a new visual identity together, with paper cuts forming images, ideas, and sensations, among other elements.
 The result was a brand worthy of what Piece of Paper truly offers.

 + Also Read – Naming Your Brand Is Like Naming a Baby (or a Pet)?